Why GPU Quotas Kill Creators Before Content Flows

 Self-Diagnosis: Is Encoding Latency Causal in YOUR Platform?

-The following tests are structured as MECE (Mutually Exclusive, Collectively Exhaustive) criteria.
+The Causality Test pattern applies here with encoding-specific tests.
 Each test evaluates a distinct dimension: attribution (stated reason), survival (retention curve), behavior (observed actions), and dose-response (gradient effect).
-Pass/fail thresholds use statistical significance standards matching the causality validation in Latency Kills Demand.

 | 5.
 Within-creator analysis | Same creator’s return probability after slow upload (<50%) vs fast upload (>80%): odds ratio >2.0, McNemar test p<0.05 | Within-creator odds ratio <1.5 OR McNemar p>0.10 (return rate independent of encoding speed) |